lindemer/VEDLIoT/doc/riscv_pmp.md

 2. Only the NAPOT addressing mode is implemented.
 The minimum granularity is 8 bytes, but this can be made coarser in the configuration file.

 ## PMP enhancements (formerly ePMP)
 A number of proposed enhancements to PMP are currently awaiting ratification.
 The latest draft, at the time of this writing, is avialable [here](https://docs.google.com/document/d/1Mh_aiHYxemL0umN3GTTw8vsbmzHZ_nxZXgjgOUzbvc8/edit#).
 These changes are motivated by some known vulnerabilities in emedded systems.
 Please refer to the original document for more information.
-In a nutshell, the proposal is to allow PMP to place restrictions on lower privilege levels while removing all access to M-mode.
-See below:
+In a nutshell, the proposal changes the meaning of the `LRWX` bits in the `pmpcfg` registers to allow for special permission combinations.
+These are not very intuitive, because `R` no longer means "read", and so forth.
+The new meanings of those bits are shown in the truth table below:

 | `pmpcfg` flags (`LRWX`) | M-mode | S/U-mode |
 |:-----------------:|:------:|:--------:|